suse-edge/edge-image-builder/docs/building-images.md

 * `custom` - May be included to inject files into the built image.
 Files are organized by subdirectory as follows:
   * `scripts` - If present, all the files in this directory will be included in the built image and automatically executed during the combustion phase.
-  * `files` - If present, all the files in this directory will be available at combustion time on the booted node.
+  * `files` - If present, all the files, directories, and subdirectories in this directory will be available at combustion time on the booted node.